Doctors free to leave Nigeria, we have enough – Ngige

 There are 72,000 doctors registered with the Medical and Dental Council of Nigeria; over half practise outside the country.

 Nine in every 10 doctors are considering work opportunities outside Nigeria.
-And it is projected to keep rising as doctors continue to face systemic challenges, according to NOI polls. – Punch.
+And it is projected to keep rising as doctors continue to face systemic challenges, according to NOI polls

+Meanwhile, the Nigeria Medical Association (NMA) and National Association of Resident Doctors (NARD) have described as “unfortunate” the Minister of Labour and Employment, Dr. Chris Ngige’s statement on brain drain in the medical sector.

+The NMA president, Dr. Adedayo Faduyile, said Nigeria had no enough doctors, stressing the need to ensure the country retains its medical personnel.